 The Hewlett Foundation also has program initiatives in the areas of conflict resolution, population control, U.S.-Latin American relations, and global affairs.

-Among the many groups that the Hewlett Foundation supports directly are the American Bar Association Fund for Justice and Education; the American Civil Liberties Union; Amnesty International; the Aspen Institute; the Association of Community Organizations for Reform Now (ACORN); the Brookings Institute; the Center for International Policy; the Center for the Advancement of Women; the City University of New York; Columbia University; Defenders of Wildlife; the Economic Policy Institute; Ecotrust; the Ella Baker Center for Human Rights; the Environmental Defense Fund; the Environmental Working Group; Harvard University; Human Rights First; Human Rights Watch; the Institute for America's Future; the International Crisis Group; the Lambda Legal Defense and Education Fund; the League of Women Voters of California Education Fund; the Mexican American Legal Defense and Education Fund; Ms. Foundation for Women; the National Abortion and Reproductive Rights Action League Foundation (NARAL); the National Partnership for Women and Families; National Urban League; the National Wildlife Federation; the Natural Resources Defense Council; the Nature Conservancy; Planned Parenthood; the Ploughshares Fund; the Plowshares Institute; Population Connection (formerly known as Zero Population Growth); the Rockefeller Family Fund; the Sierra Club; the Tides Foundation and the Tides Center; the Urban Institute; the Wilderness Society; the World Resources Institute; and the World Wildlife Fund.
+Among the many groups that the Hewlett Foundation supports directly are the Advancement Project, American Bar Association Fund for Justice and Education; the American Civil Liberties Union; Amnesty International; the Aspen Institute; the Association of Community Organizations for Reform Now (ACORN); the Brookings Institute; the Center for International Policy; the Center for the Advancement of Women; the City University of New York; Columbia University; Defenders of Wildlife; the Economic Policy Institute; Ecotrust; the Ella Baker Center for Human Rights; the Environmental Defense Fund; the Environmental Working Group; Harvard University; Human Rights First; Human Rights Watch; the Institute for America's Future; the International Crisis Group; the Lambda Legal Defense and Education Fund; the League of Women Voters of California Education Fund; the Mexican American Legal Defense and Education Fund; Ms. Foundation for Women; the National Abortion and Reproductive Rights Action League Foundation (NARAL); the National Partnership for Women and Families; National Urban League; the National Wildlife Federation; the Natural Resources Defense Council; the Nature Conservancy; Planned Parenthood; the Ploughshares Fund; the Plowshares Institute; Population Connection (formerly known as Zero Population Growth); the Rockefeller Family Fund; the Sierra Club; the Tides Foundation and the Tides Center; the Urban Institute; the Wilderness Society; the World Resources Institute; and the World Wildlife Fund.

 To view a list of additional noteworthy grantees of the William and Flora Hewlett Foundation, click here.